 Businesses often outsource to cut costs, improve efficiencies, access external expertise and gain other benefits.
 However, outsourcing can also lead to loss of control in your business.
-Analyse the advantages and disadvantages of outsourcing to understand potential issues.
+It's important to analyse the advantages and disadvantages of outsourcing to understand potential issues.

 This guide covers key outsourcing considerations and helps you decide if outsourcing is right for your business.
 It explains how to choose an outsourcing partner and negotiate service level agreements between two contracting parties.